Dynamic Grid Component

 Data entered in the Dynamic Grid component stores as an array of objects under a single key.
 The top-level key is the Dynamic Grid component's Property ID.
 Each row added to the Dynamic Grid component in Express View becomes a new object in the array of row objects.
 In each row object, row-specific values store as explicit key/value pairs, where the key is the Property ID associated with that column.
 Depending on the column type, values store as different data types and data structures.
 The following image shows an example of how two rows of data entered in a Dynamic Grid component looks in the DevTools Console:

-To learn more about referencing data from a Dynamic Grid component, search Dynamic Grid: Targeted Logic and Referencing Syntax in our In-Product Help.
+Discover how to reference data from a Dynamic Grid component, view our Dynamic Grid: Targeted Logic and Referencing Syntax article.

 The Dynamic Grid supports several keyboard interactions that make it quick to navigate or edit the grid in Express View.